Quravat/RPBank/README.md

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+You are free to use, modify, and distribute it, **but not for commercial purposes**.

 ## Our Discord